Which certification is best for you?

-In comparison to other certs such as NASM and ACE, with yearly enrollments in the tens of thousands, CSCS comes in with just 1344 candidates according to 2019 figures.
+In comparison to other certs such as the NASM or ACE CPT, with yearly enrollments in the tens of thousands, CSCS comes in with just 1344 candidates according to 2019 figures.

 You also need to remember that the NSCA CSCS is a specialist cert, it’s not a generic PT certification, so the popularity will be much lower regardless of the entry barriers and difficulty.